babelfish-for-postgresql/babelfish_project_website/DOC_STRUCTURE.md

 client -> _client/
 ```

-Each folder contains the documentation for each section, and they'll appear as subelements in the documentation sidebar.
+Each folder contains the documents that reside in that section; each document will appear as link in the navigation sidebar.
 Each markdown file must contain the following header format:

 ```markdown
 ---